What Is Cryptocurrency: 21st-Century Unicorn – Or The Money Of The Future?

-But while cryptocurrencies are more used for payment, its use as a means of speculations and a store of value dwarfs the payment aspects.
-Cryptocurrencies gave birth to an incredibly dynamic, fast growing market for investors and speculators.
-Exchanges like Okcoin, poloniex or shapeshift enables the trade of hundreds of cryptocurrencies.
+But while cryptocurrencies are more used for payment, its use as a means of speculation and a store of value dwarfs the payment aspects.
+Cryptocurrencies gave birth to an incredibly dynamic, fast-growing market for investors and speculators.
+Exchanges like Okcoin, Poloniex or shapeshift enable the trade of hundreds of cryptocurrencies.
 Their daily trade volume exceeds that of major European stock exchanges.

-At the same time, the praxis of Initial Coin Distribution (ICO), mostly facilitated by Ethereum‘s smart contracts, gave live to incredibly successful crowdfunding projects, in which often an idea is enough to collect millions of dollars.
-In the case of “The DAO” it has been more than 150 million dollars.
+At the same time, the praxis of Initial Coin Distribution (ICO), mostly facilitated by Ethereum‘s smart contracts, gave life to incredibly successful crowdfunding projects, in which often an idea is enough to collect millions of dollars.
+In the case of “The DAO,” it has been more than 150 million dollars.

 While Bitcoin remains by far the most famous cryptocurrency and most other cryptocurrencies have zero non-speculative impact, investors and users should keep an eye on several cryptocurrencies.
 Here we present the most popular cryptocurrencies of today.

-This flexibility makes Ethereum the perfect instrument for „blockchain“-application.
+This flexibility makes Ethereum the perfect instrument for blockchain -application.
 But it comes at a cost.
 After the Hack of the DAO – an Ethereum based smart contract – the developers decided to do a hard fork without consensus, which resulted in the emerge of Ethereum Classic.
-Beside this, there are several clones of Ethereum, and Ethereum itself is a host of several Token like DigixDAO and Augur.
-This makes Ethereum more a family of cryptocurrencies than a single currency.
+Besides this, there are several clones of Ethereum, and Ethereum itself is a host of several Tokens like DigixDAO and Augur.
+This makes ethereum more a family of cryptocurrencies than a single currency.

 Litecoin was one of the first cryptocurrencies after Bitcoin and tagged as the silver to the digital gold bitcoin.
 Faster than bitcoin, with a larger amount of token and a new mining algorithm, Litecoin was a real innovation, perfectly tailored to be the smaller brother of bitcoin.
 “It facilitated the emerge of several other cryptocurrencies which used its codebase but made it, even more, lighter“.
 Examples are Dogecoin or Feathercoin.